In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 The staff say that the owners used to be more involved when the bar made money.

-Nowadays John drinks at the bar for the whole 12 hours he is at the bar.
+Nowadays, John drinks there for the whole 12 hours he is at the bar, every single day.

 Jon shows John’s bar tabs, in January he drunk $4605 of alcohol, that is $170 a day.